 You may be familiar with the concept, but each theme park is a little different.
 And even Dollywood’s terms and conditions may vary from year to year.

-Generally, the TimeSaver pass ($44 plus tax) gets you expedited entrances eight times throughout the day on your choice of rides.
+Generally, the TimeSaver pass (starting at $60 plus tax at the time of this writing) gets you expedited entrances eight times throughout the day on your choice of participating rides.

-The TimeSaver Unlimited pass ($59 plus tax) gets you unlimited access to expedited entry at all participating rides and attractions.
+The TimeSaver Unlimited pass (starting at $80 plus tax at the time of this writing) gets you unlimited access to expedited entry at all participating rides and attractions.